awsdocs/amazon-redshift-developer-guide/doc_source/r_COMMENT.md

 ## Usage Notes<a name="r_COMMENT-usage-notes"></a>

 Comments on databases may only be applied to the current database\.
 A warning message is displayed if you attempt to comment on a different database\.
-The same warning is displayed for comments on databases that do not exist\.
+The same warning is displayed for comments on databases that don't exist\.

 ## Example<a name="r_COMMENT-example"></a>